instantiator/presence/docs/guides/network-specifics.md

 ## Networks

-Each network requires specific configuration keys.
+Each network requires specific configuration keys, which relate to the configuration required to connect to and post to the network.

 See: